romulocraveiro/myresume/README.md

 * _Using emojis on HTML: type Windows key . (period) and search for an emoji's name or select from menu._

+* É possível encapsular a âncora ou fazer com que ela encapsule o elemento HTML.
+Tanto faz, mas só quisermos que todo o conteúdo seja um link.
+Por outro lado, se quisermos que num texto, por exemplo, apenas parte deste receba um link, a âncora deve encapsular o trecho e ficar dentro do elemento HTML.

+* _You can wrap the anchor or have it wrap the HTML element.
+Both will work, but only if what we want is that the whole content becomes a link.
+On the other hand, if we want, for example, only part of a text to be a link, the anchor must encapsulate the snippet and be inside the HTML element._

 ## Tecnologias / Technologies